SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

 `map` takes a function that transforms an object, and applies it to every element of a list.
 So if that function takes an object of type `T` and gives us an object of type `U`, the resulting list will be `FunctionalList<U>`.
-The only thing we’re really missing is a type for `f`.
+The only thing we're really missing is a type for `f`.

 Consider `f`'s type for a moment.
 It takes an object of one type and